6 Queen Esther Characteristics We Should Be Practicing Now

 Matthew 7:12 ESV – “So whatever you wish that others would do to you, do also to them, for this is the Law and the Prophets.

-Humility: The Key to Queen Esther Characteristics
+Humility: A Key to Leadership Qualities of Esther

 Humility isn’t thinking less of yourself, it is thinking of yourself less.
 (Apparently not a CS Lewis quote, but maybe Rick Warren?)

-Either way its true.
-If Queen Esther of Persia, or Mordecai, had been concerned about themselves, they would have likely refused The King’s gifts.
+If Esther and Mordecai had been concerned about themselves, they would have likely refused The King’s gifts.
 Accepting Haman’s property and position meant they might have bigger targets on their backs.
 Something I’d not really considered before.

 But it also positioned them to help the Jews.
 And influence the king for good.

-Queen Esther characteristics take diligence, on an individual level.
+That takes diligence on an individual level.
 And having a parent like Mordecai sure helps!

 Mordecai in the Bible

-Mordecai and Esther.
 Mordecai may have served at the King’s gate, but he definitely served at the feet of his God.

 Mordecai and Haman